-Deferred Revenue and Revenue Recognition
+Deferred Revenue

-Grant awards accounted for as exchange transactions are recorded as revenue when expenditures have been incurred in compliance with grant restrictions.
 Conference registrations and other program service payments received in advance are deferred to the applicable period in which the services are provided.
 Advertising income received in advance is deferred to the applicable period in which the related advertisements are published.